Skip to main content

 Biographical / Historical

-Otis Cary (1921-2006) was born in Otaru, Hokkaido, Japan in October of 1921 where he lived until moving to the United States for high school in Massachusetts.
-He enlisted in the Navy after Pearl Harbor and in 1943, as a lieutenant, he was appointed the position of Executive Officer of the interrogation department.
-Cary later became a history professor through Amherst College as the representative at Doshisha University.
+Otis Cary (October 20, 1921 - April 14, 2006) was born in Otaru, Hokkaido, Japan, to American missionaries.
+His childhood was spent in Japan until his family moved to the United States after elementary school, and he attended a high school in Massachusetts.
+He enlisted in the Navy after Pearl Harbor, and in 1943, as a lieutenant, he was appointed the position of Executive Officer of the interrogation department.
+Cary later became a history professor at Doshisha University as a representative of Amherst College.
 Cary was widely respected for his treatment of the over 4,000 prisoners he interrogated.
-He was known for becoming friends with the prisoners and through gaining their trust he learned valuable information that aided in his role in mending U.S. and Japan relations.
+He was known for becoming friends with the prisoners, and through gaining their trust, he learned valuable information that aided in his role in mending U.S. and Japan relations.
+In 1987, Cary received Japan's Order of the Sacred Treasure, Third Class.

 Library Details